bnb-chain/greenfield-storage-provider/README.md

-# GreenField-storage-provider
+# Greenfield-storage-provider

-GreenField-Storage-Providers storage service infrastructures provided by either organizations or individuals.
+Greenfield-Storage-Providers storage service infrastructures provided by either organizations or individuals.
 They use GreenField-Storage-Chain as the ledger and the golden data source of meta.
 Each SP can and will respond to users’ requests to write (upload) and read (download) data, and be the gatekeeper for user rights and authentications.

 # Service
 ## Install-Tools